 In case of repeated flags happening to one user, we follow a defined protocol:

-- A staff member sends a formal warning to a user if he/she has received 3 flags within 1 month.
+- A staff member sends a formal warning (copying @moderators in the message) to a user if he/she has received 3 flags within 1 month.
 This formal warning should state that on the next flag a vote will be triggered among the moderators with the outcomes described below.

-- If the user has already been formally warned, we initiate a vote regarding the next steps.
+- If the user has already been formally warned, we initiate a vote with the Community Forum Team regarding the next steps.
 Options on this vote:

 a. do nothing for the moment;